Chart Color Schemes

 Moonee Beach is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Moonee Beach's dwelling structures, as per the latest Census, were 90.2% houses and 9.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 78.4% houses and 21.6% other dwellings.
-Home ownership in Moonee Beach was 39.3%, with mortgaged dwellings at 40.8% and rented ones at 19.8%.
+Moonee Beach's dwelling structure, as per the latest Census, consisted of 90.2% houses and 9.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 78.4% houses and 21.6% other dwellings.
+Home ownership in Moonee Beach was 39.3%, similar to Non-Metro NSW, with the rest being mortgaged (40.8%) or rented (19.8%).
 The median monthly mortgage repayment was $1,965, higher than Non-Metro NSW's average of $1,733.
 Median weekly rent in Moonee Beach was $450, compared to Non-Metro NSW's $370.
-Nationally, Moonee Beach's mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.
+Nationally, Moonee Beach's mortgage repayments were higher at $1,965 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing